nllz/IRTF-HRPC/draft-anonymity.md

 Introduction
 ============

-There seems to be a clear need for anonymity online in an envrinoment where harassment on the Internet is on the increase {{Pew2}} and the UN Special Rapporteur for Freedom of Expression calls anonymity 'necessary for the exercise of the right to freedom of opinion and expression in the digital age' {{UNHRC2015}}.
+There seems to be a clear need for anonymity online in an environment where harassment on the Internet is on the increase {{Pew2}} and the UN Special Rapporteur for Freedom of Expression calls anonymity 'necessary for the exercise of the right to freedom of opinion and expression in the digital age' {{UNHRC2015}}.

 Nonetheless anonymity is not getting much discussion at the IETF, providing anonymity does not seem a (semi-)objective for many protocols, even though several documents contribute to improving anonymity such as {{RFC7258}}, {{RFC7626}}, {{RFC7858}}.